 There’s a strange moment when a guy pushes his way to the front and thrusts a magazine and pen into Lips’ face, seeking an autograph during the show it would seem.
 It’s the first time I’ve witnessed such a thing, but fair play to Lips who calmly and politely ushers him away.
 Far more enjoyable to watch is the Anvil standard, tongue-in-cheek and fun-filled guitar antics during the extended version of ‘Mothra’.
 Whipping out a dildo, Lips not only uses it for shredding, sliding and tapping out his solo, but also to waggle down the lens of any unsuspecting photographer!

-The run to the end includes a couple of newbies ‘Bitch In The Box’ and ‘Ego’, and the pirate metal inspired ‘Daggers and Rum’, before Lips proudly introduces his lifelong friend and loyal band mate Robb Reiner for a superb, jazz-influenced drum solo during ‘Swing Thing’.
+The run to the end includes a couple of newbies ‘Bitch In The Box’ and ‘Ego’, and the pirate metal inspired ‘Daggers and Rum’.
+Lips proudly introduces his lifelong friend and loyal band mate Robb Reiner for a superb, jazz-influenced drum solo during ‘Swing Thing’.

 The band return for a final thrash with ‘Running’ – from the brilliantly titled ‘Juggernaut of Justice’ album – and a cover of fellow Canadian Steppenwolf’s rock ‘n’ roll classic ‘Born to Be Wild’.
-It’s been a show that has everybody rocking out until the end – a testament to the ironclad bond between Kudlow and Reiner, to stay true to their vow to rock together forever, as we all should.
+A show that has everybody rocking out until the end – is testament to the ironclad bond between Kudlow and Reiner, staying true to their vow to rock together forever, as we all should.